 In Asia, the initiation or diksha by a Guru was the standard.
-Written down teachings existed only occasional, and if they then were often only in Sanskrit and sometimes in local languages, which the average citizen could not read or write.
+Written down teachings existed only occasional and then often only in Sanskrit and sometimes only in local languages, while the average citizen could not read or write.
 In the distant past the transfer of knowledge took place verbally or on palm leaves or scrolls.

 In addition, a symbolic transmission took place as in the Puranas and a transmission within a tantric twilight language or secret key in the background.
 The goal was not only the maintenance of an elite, but also the protection against abuse.
 Since the last century, this knowledge has been spreading faster and betraying or betraying Western religious scholars and seekers.
 Since the last century this knowledge has spread more quickly by transcription or treason to western religion scholars and seekers.

 Teachers and gurus - why and what for ?

 "There are two doves sitting on the roof, Jesus passes, and the one dove says, Guckediguru."

 Many people continue to search for a spiritual leader who guides them and solves their problems or makes the sadhana at least simpler for them.
 Against the guidance of a competent master is not much to say.
 People who reject any masters only because of their mastership place their small ego and personality too much in the foreground and demonstrate at least unconsciously their small black path, conditioned by physical boundness, selfishness and lack of introspection (Svadhyaya : self-study and self-analysis).

 But in reality this leadership is an illusion, because even the few real masters can not simply use the divine power or change the individual karma at will, which must be seen in a higher and larger overall context (Adi-Dharma of Parabrahman).